 Strawberries are another lovely crop for children to grow.
 These are ideal in the tiniest of plots because you can grow them in any small container or pot.
 They will grow well in special strawberry planters, window boxes and even hanging baskets.
 Put some straw underneath the berries to prevent them from rotting when forming.
 Strawberries are delicious off the vine or in strawberry dump cake!

 Gardens are so much fun!
 They really help you spend enjoyable time outside.
 These easy food crops to grow were shared with us by Mrs. Green, who runs Little Green Blog which covers green technology, gentle parenting and eco friendly lifestyle.
-Which of these food crops are you most anxious to plant?
+Which of these easy garden plants are you most anxious to grow?

 Related Posts: